xavimondev/talkifyfun/README.md

 # talkifyfun 🚀

-**talkifyfun** is a social media app to know people around the world.
+A platform that allows users to create and share virtual rooms for seamless video calls.

+With TalkifyFun, users can easily set up their rooms, which can be shared with others.
+This allows for effortless collaboration, communication in real-time.

-Besides, I've build this app to participate in hackaton organized by 👨‍💻 [midudev](https://twitch.tv/midudev)
+I've built this app to participate in hackaton organized by Twilio and 👨‍💻 [midudev](https://twitch.tv/midudev)

 With talkifyfun you can:

-- Create multiple rooms
+- Create multiple rooms.
-- Share your room's code with other participants
+- Share your room's code with other participants.
-- See you recent activities
+- See you recent activities.
 - And more...

-# Stack ❤️
+# Stack 🚀

 - **Development**: React + Typescript
 - **Styles**: [Chakra UI](https://chakra-ui.com/guides/first-steps)